Norbiton: Ideal City is notable for its proliferation of emblems, as for instance the following:

 However, they have an emblematic status.
 They are located in a cluster over his left shoulder blade, and are underwritten by a brief motto-like inscription, homo, fuge!
 They are, in order, an Egyptian ankh (although Clarke calls it an’omunculus), a lithium atom – both the work of his artist friend in Rome – and an anchor.

 He talks us briefly through them.
 The ankh, he says, stands for the vita comtemplativa (as explained to him by his Roman friend); the lithium atom is the ‘material basis of life’ (lithium, because three electrons worked better than, say, one, or seven, although at first glance the design resembles a childish flower); the anchor he passes over.
 Perhaps it is just an anchor.
-The motto, homo fuge! is of course from Marlowe’s Faust: it appears in his congealing blood when he signs away his soul.
+The motto, homo fuge! is from Marlowe’s Faust: it appears in his congealing blood when he signs away his soul.
 Clarke seems to interpret it as a general lament on the restless of his life ('omunculus fuge!)

 He pulls down his T-shirt and we sip our pints.
 I ask him why, if he was moved over the years to scratch an indelible emblem into his flesh, did he put it in a place where he could never see it; he responds by mildly pointing out that he never sees his arse either, but is reasonably secure in the knowledge that it is at large and doing good work in the world of signs.